BHoM/documentation/docs/Feature-specific guides/Revit/Push/Push-to-Revit-details.md

 # Revit push: advanced usage details

+This chapter explains in detail the Push action.

+!!! note
-This chapter explains in detail the Push action - it is recommended to read [Revit Adapter details](Revit-Adapter-Details) section first for the information about mechanics of the adapter itself.
+    It's recommended to read [Revit Adapter details](Revit-Adapter-Details) section first for the information about mechanics of the adapter itself.

+## Main inputs to the Push action
 As explained in [Push to Revit basics](Push-to-Revit-basics), there are three action-specific inputs that drive Push:

 - **Objects**, an `IEnumerable<IBHoMObject>` to be pushed to Revit
-- **Push type** of type `BH.oM.Adapter.PushType` explained in more detail in a [dedicated section](Push-types)
+- **Push type** of type `BH.oM.Adapter.PushType` explained in more detail below.
 - **Action config** of type `RevitPushConfig`

 They are specified as arguments of the `Push` method of `RevitAdapter`.
 Depending on the thread on which the `Push` method is executed, they will be either sent via Sockets as a data package (if `Push` is executed outside of Revit thread) or passed directly to `RevitUIAdapter` (if everything is run on a single Revit thread).

+### PushType

 Next, `RevitUIAdapter` triggers Push action, which, depending on `PushType`, points to a combination of `Delete`, `Create` and `Update` [CRUD methods](https://github.com/BHoM/documentation/wiki/Adapter-Actions#the-crud-paradigm), as explained below.